-Habitat: Mangifera indica is a cultivated tree in yards.
+Habitat: Mangifera indica occurs in Human Altered environments (yards, gardens, and farms).
 It persists in abandoned fields and yards for decades.

-Distribution in Bahamas/Globally: Mangifera indica grows throughout the Bahamian Archipelago.
+Distribution: Mangifera indica is NOT native to the Lucayan Archipelago but grows throughout the island groupings.
 It is native to India but is widely grown as a fruit tree in tropical and subtropical zones.